 In conclusion, the illusion of sexual freedom that is so highly valued by modern western society is a dangerous one, particularly for women.
 This illogical battle to make everything “equal” between the sexes has made us collectively blind to the fact that men and women have fundamentally different needs and desires and should therefore perform differently in society.
 We need to ditch the idea of “equality” and instead think about how fairness and cooperation can be created.
 One of the best ways that we can do that is by acknowledging each other’s needs and desires while consenting to sex.
-This would not only be socially fair but it is also an ethical requirement.
+This would not only be socially fair but it is also an ethical requirement that has gone sadly unrecognized.
 Only when such standards of reason and morality are adhered to will we no longer have obscurity in regards to whether or not a sex act was legitimately consented to.
-Feminism in its current state just isn’t accomplishing that.
+Feminism, in its current state, just isn’t accomplishing that.

 Barker, M. (2013).
 Consent is a grey area?
 A comparison of understandings of consent in fifty shades of grey and on the BDSM blogosphere.
 Sexualities, 16(8), 896-914.
 10.1177/1363460713508881